 Energy efficiency; nuclear power.

-Allan Lichtenberg (Electrical Engineering & Computer Science)
+Allan Lichtenberg (Electrical Engineering and Computer Sciences)

 Energy economics; non-linear dynamics; plasmas.